 Our youth project emphasises personal development and aims to explore the full potential of each participant.
 Through this project, young people can access English lessons and gain valuable transferable skills, such as film making, photography and event organisation.

-In 2016/17, we delivered 135 hours of ESOL, engaged 22 young people in our creative workshops and supported 23 to organise IRMO’s annual Together as One festival, a multi-sensory day-long feast of music, spoken word, dance, theatre, debates and workshops.
+In 2017/18, we delivered 100+ hours of education and career mentoring, engaged 50 young people in our creative workshops and supported 23 to organise IRMO’s annual Together as One festival, a multi-sensory day-long feast of music, spoken word, dance, theatre, debates and workshops.